-I felt nausea every single day of my pregnancy with Milo from 5 weeks to 39 weeks and 6 days (when Milo was born).
+I was nauseated every single day of my pregnancy with Milo from 5 weeks to 39 weeks and 6 days (when Milo was born).
 It was sometimes a long, looong haul.
-Totally worth it, but sometimes I wondered if anything would ever taste good again (other than fresh fruit, smoothies, and Honey Bunches of Oats with almond milk).
+Totally worth it, but sometimes I wondered if anything would ever taste good again (other than fresh fruit, smoothies, and cereal).

 Egg salad.
 Egg salad is what I should eat right now.
 Egg salad is what I NEED to eat right now.
 WHY IS THERE NEVER ANY EGG SALAD AROUND HERE?!